diasatta/bricka/README.md

 Before rendering, a lot of processing is applied to styles in order to solve common problems related to conflicting CSS properties, and also to optimize CSS output size.
 After processing the user defined styles, Bricka generates CSS atomic classes.

-To give an illustration, let's build a simple style HTML table.
+To give an illustration, let's build a simple styled HTML table.

 ```python
 from bricka.elements import Table, Tbody, Thead, Th, Td, Tr